Run Modes

 ---

-mapped back on the original assembly using Minimap2, with tabulated hit output into $BASEFILE__gapfill/.
-Local hits
+mapped back on the original assembly using Minimap2, with tabulated hit output into $BASEFILE__gapfill/

 are reduced to unique coverage of the assembly sequences.
 Gaps are filled if one of the two conditions are met: